 Hollywood is currently in the midst of sexual scandal that has blindsided many within the field.
-With all of the allegations coming a common statement is “What an actor or artist does in their personal life should not have to diminish appreciaton of their work.”
+With all of the allegations coming a common statement is “What an actor or artist does in their personal life should not have to diminish appreciaton of their work as explained by The Actor’s Group Orlando.”
 I think this idea is inheriently wrong.

 At one point Kevin Spacey was my favorite actor.
 I was immediately drawn to his performance in Swimming With Sharks, when it became available on VHS for rent at Blockbuster over years ago.
 I’ve followed his career through his Oscar wins with both The Usual Suspects and American Beauty.